Sports and Exercise Therapy BSc (Hons)Study level: Undergraduate

 International experience opportunities

-Our sandwich degree option allows a full-year work placement, which can be taken abroad2, or you can undertake a study-year abroad.
+Our sandwich degree option allows a full-year work placement, which can be taken abroad, or you can undertake a study-year abroad2.
 Past students in our School have been successful in securing places in Spain, France, Canada and the US.
+The Society of Sports Therapists (SST) also runs a travelling scholarship scheme for student members, which enables successful applicants to work abroad in various clinics or educational establishments.
+(Subject to additional costs.
+For further requirements and eligibility please visit the SST website.)

-We also try to ensure there is an international perspective to course content and have previously visited the World Transplant Games in Argentina and participated in online international learning (OIL) projects with places such as Hong Kong.
+We also try to ensure there is an international perspective to course content and have previously visited the World Transplant Games in Argentina and participated in collaborative online international learning (COIL) projects with places such as Hong Kong.

 |Requirement||What we're looking for|